aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 - `Kubectl Handler` will not be created by default.
 It will only be created if users specify it.
 - Deprecate `AwsAuth` construct.
 Permissions to the cluster will be managed by Access Entry.
 - API changes to make them more ergonomic.
+- Remove the limit of 1 cluster per stack
 - Remove nested stacks

 ## Working Backwards